Nursing Home Fees & Funding

 “Is there funding in Scotland for care home costs?”

-We want to make it as easy as possible for you to find the answers to these questions and understand the cost of care, so we’ve put together this guide with all the information you need to know.
+We want to make it as easy as possible for you to find the answers to these questions and understand the cost of care, so we’ve put together a guide with all the information you need to know.
+You can find the answers to these questions on this page, or download our guide in PDF format to read later or to share easily with loved ones via the link below.

-We know that care home fees in Scotland can reach up to £2,000 per week.
-The weekly cost however for one of our standard rooms here at Randolph Hill is between £1,271 and £1,415*, rising to between £1,664 and £1,722 for our range of deluxe rooms.
+The weekly cost for one of our standard rooms here at Randolph Hill is between £1,653 and £1,839*, rising to between £2,163 and £2,240 for our range of deluxe rooms.
 Other providers charge different fees, both higher and lower.

 The difference in price is dependent on your choice of home, and the room type you choose.
 For example, significantly larger rooms, or rooms with access to the garden or patio, have higher rates.
 The price is never affected by the level of care, which is consistently high in all of our homes.

 What do those costs cover?
 We provide 24/7 nursing care along with the highest quality accommodation and facilities.
-Fully-furnished en-suite bedrooms, meals and essentials like electricity, a TV, phone, internet and laundry service are included in the cost of our care homes.
-We also offer a full timetable of social activities in all of our homes and access to facilities which help our residents feel their best, like hairdressing.
+Fully-furnished ensuite bedrooms, meals and essentials like electricity, a TV, phone, internet and laundry service are included in the cost of our care homes.
+We also offer a full timetable of social activities in all of our homes and access to facilities which help our residents feel their best, like hairdressing and minibus trips.

-Randolph Hill is a nursing home and there can be a difference in price between care homes and nursing homes.
+Randolph Hill is a group of nursing homes and there can be a difference in price between care homes and nursing homes.
 Residential care homes provide accommodation and personal care for people who need extra support in their daily lives but there may not be nursing services offered.

 The higher cost of residential nursing home care reflects the fact that more specialised care is provided by registered nurses, and it is tailored to those with specific medical requirements.
 Some specialist care for dementia patients can be even higher.

-Our care homes fees are payable by the individual, but you may be eligible for help depending on your circumstances.
+Our nursing home fees are payable by the individual, but you may be eligible for help depending on your circumstances.
 If you are privately funded, you have control to secure your first choice of care depending on your preferences.
-Not all available rooms in care homes are available to social work funded residents, so you may have less choice and availability.
+Not all available rooms in residential homes are available to social work funded residents, so you may have less choice and availability.

-To be council funded means that the council will pay the cost of the care home above what you can afford to pay.
+To be council funded means that the council will pay the cost of the care or nursing home above what you can afford to pay.
 The council will split the bill, with a portion being sent to you to pay and the balance paid by the council.
-Normally you would be eligible for council funding if you have less than £28,500 in capital and assets and also if your income is less than £740 per week.
+Normally you would be eligible for council funding if you have less than £32,500 in capital and assets and also if your income is less than £838.12 per week.
 Any application will depend on other circumstances and should be discussed with your social worker.
-Please refer to our guide for Council Funding.
+Please refer to our Guide for Council Funding.

 If you are not council funded, you will be privately funded and you will be responsible for the full amount of any fees.

 However, most people are eligible to receive free personal and/or nursing care.
-Again this should be discussed with your social worker but free personal care amounts to £180 per week and free nursing care amounts to £81 per week, normally totalling £261 per week.
-This would usually be paid directly to the care home.
+Again this should be discussed with your social worker but free personal care amounts to £233.10 per week and free nursing care amounts to £104.90 per week, normally totalling £338 per week.
+This would usually be paid directly to the home.
 If you are privately funded and eligible for the basic State Pension, you will continue to receive this payment.

 Private Funding for Nursing Home Costs

-If you, or the care-receiver, is privately funding nursing home costs, the prospect can be daunting.
-There are some options, however.
+If you, or the care-receiver, is privately funding nursing home costs, there are some considerations and options.

-While some people are able to fund care fees from income, it is also very common to fund care home fees from the sale of your house.
+While some people are able to fund care or nursing home fees from income, it is also very common to fund fees from assets such as Premium Bonds, stocks and shares, savings, or from the sale of your house.
 If you don’t want to put your property on the market, you could rent it out instead to make additional income and avoid using savings.
 Equity Release may also be an option to raise funds derived from the value of an owned property.
 Please take independent financial advice regarding this.
+The local council must however disregard the value of your home when your partner or any other relative who is over 60 or incapacitated still lives there.

 12- Week Disregard Scheme and Deferred Payment Agreements